-Students are required to write an exam with an established Athabasca University-approved invigilator or at an AU-approved invigilation centre if they live within 100 km of that invigilator or invigilation centre.
+Students are required to write an exam with an established Athabasca University-approved invigilator if they live within 100 km of an already-approved invigilator.
 Students who live more than 100 km away from an examination centre may write their exams closer to home provided they arrange for an invigilator.